 by Tegan Clarke

-A friend of mine shares that starting an SSRI for her anxiety has been life changing.
+A friend of mine shares that using SSRIs for her anxiety has been life changing.
 Another that he’s grateful to have had the ability to step away for a few weeks to grieve his late father.
 And another that she has been able to seamlessly maintain the care she has been getting for more than a decade because of the psychiatric care freely available to students through the school.

 My friends and I openly and unabashedly discuss our mental health with one another.
 We are a part of a generation of physicians and trainees who have cut our teeth in one of the most trying times to be in medicine in recent memory.
 As such, we are acutely aware of the importance of physical and psychological well-being.
 We do not view being givers of care and receivers of care to be mutually exclusive.
 Many of my classmates take advantage of confidential resources available to us, including psychiatric services, without any sense of shame.
 The shame appears instead when we are motivated – or even tacitly encouraged – to lie on state licensing applications that ask intrusive questions about the ways that we have taken care of ourselves.